-- 13.01 All employees who are regularly scheduled seventy-five (75) hours on a biweekly basis shall receive vacations with pay based on length of full-time continuous service as follows: - (a) Employees who have completed less than one (1) year of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [as of June 30]) shall be entitled to a vacation on the basis of 1.25 days for each completed month of service with pay in the amount of six percent (6%) of gross earnings. - (b) Employees who have completed one (1) or more years of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [as of June 30]) shall be entitled to an annual vacation of three (3) weeks at their current rate. - (c) Employees who have completed three (3) or more years of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [as of June 30]) shall be entitled to an annual vacation of four (4) weeks at their current rate. - (d) Employees who have completed fifteen (15) or more years of fulltime continuous service (as of the date and methods for determining vacation entitlement in the individual Home [as of June 30]) shall be entitled to an annual vacation of five (5) weeks at their current rate. - (e) Employees who have completed twenty-three (23) years or more of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home [as of June 30]) shall be entitled to an annual vacation of six (6) weeks at their current rate.
+- 13.01 All employees who are regularly scheduled seventy-five (75) hours on a biweekly basis shall receive vacations with pay based on length of full-time continuous service as follows: - (a) Employees who have completed less than one (1) year of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home) shall be entitled to a vacation on the basis of 1.25 days for each completed month of service with pay in the amount of six percent (6%) of gross earnings. - (b) Employees who have completed one (1) or more years of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home) shall be entitled to an annual vacation of three (3) weeks at their current rate. - (c) Employees who have completed three (3) or more years of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home) shall be entitled to an annual vacation of four (4) weeks at their current rate. - (d) Employees who have completed fifteen (15) or more years of fulltime continuous service (as of the date and methods for determining vacation entitlement in the individual Home) shall be entitled to an annual vacation of five (5) weeks at their current rate. - (e) Employees who have completed twenty-three (23) years or more of full-time continuous service (as of the date and methods for determining vacation entitlement in the individual Home) shall be entitled to an annual vacation of six (6) weeks at their current rate.